 They sat like silent sentinels on hummocks way out on the tundra – each seemingly with its own territories.
-As I gazed through a scope, I could see the scattered brown flecks of the The opportunity to see these wonderful birds was one of my motivations to visit the North Slope of Alaska – and I was not disappointed.
+As I gazed through a scope, I could see the scattered brown flecks of the feathers of the Snowy Owl.
+The opportunity to see these wonderful birds was one of my motivations to visit the North Slope of Alaska – and I was not disappointed.

 I traveled to Barrow on an informal post tour with five other members of the Audubon Naturalist Society and our two guides.
 As our plane began the descent into Barrow, I slowly grasped the fact that I was traveling 340 miles inside the Arctic Circle to the northern most occupied area in North America.
 Tiny lakes and ponds dotted the barren landscape, many still covered with snow and ice.
 The chill jolted me as I descended the steps from the plane and crossed the tarmac to the tiny terminal jammed with passengers waiting for the return flight or friends and family greeting arrivals.
 We pulled our bags across the dirt street to the King Eider Inn in hopeful anticipation that we would have the opportunity to see the motel’s namesake on one of the tundra ponds.
 “Palagivil,” the sign said, “Welcome to the ancient village of Ukpiagvik (the Inupiat word for the village now called Barrow), the place where owls are hunted.”